 ✔️ Custom sizes: adapt the size of your artwork to your interior

-✔️ Customizable frames: from classic gilded wood to modern floating frame
+✔️ Customizable frames: from classic gilded wood to modern floating frames

-Each reproduction is a unique work, crafted with patience, expertise, and passion.
+Each reproduction is a unique work, designed with patience, know-how, and passion.

 🔹 Why choose Le Déjeuner for your interior?

-❓ FAQ – Claude Monet The Lunch: Frequently Asked Questions
+❓ FAQ – Claude Monet Le Déjeuner: Frequently Asked Questions

 🔹 How many versions of the painting Le Déjeuner did Claude Monet paint?

-Claude Monet created three major versions of The Lunch :
+Claude Monet created three major versions of Le Déjeuner:

 -